Hereditary Neuropathy Disorders

 - Neurological exam

-- A muscle biopsy or nerve biopsy may confirm the diagnosis
+- A nerve and/or muscle biopsy may confirm the diagnosis and be performed in selected cases

 - Genetic testing is available for most forms of the disease